 NO!
 There are varying degrees of hearing impairments, and there are effective treatments for mild to severe hearing impairments.
 Delaying treatment of hearing loss until it is severe could cause more damage.
 Some impairment is genetic, while some are related to external factors experienced throughout childhood or even during the adult years like loud work environments, etc. The right hearing aid can greatly improve your quality of life even if you have a mild impairment.

 90 DAY TRIAL PERIOD

 Our certified Audiologists and Hearing Instrument Specialists come to you in the safety and comfort of your home and follow all Ontario Public Health Guidelines.

 We are an authorized service provider of the Assistive Devices Program (ADP) from the Ontario Ministry of Health.

 Most extended health insurance programs cover audiology services, hearing tests and hearing aids, so take advantage of your benefits to maintain optimal hearing health ...

 In the comfort and safety of YOUR OWN HOME.

 Book a FREE Hearing Test IN YOUR HOME

 in the Greater Toronto Area

-All Hearing Instrument Specialists (H.I.S.) in Ontario are certified with the Association of Hearing Instrument Practitioners of Ontario (AHIP) - Certified professionals in the practice of testing hearing, selection, fitting, counseling and dispensing hearing aids.
+They are Certified professionals in the practice of testing hearing, selection, fitting, counseling and dispensing hearing aids.